The-Trademark-Factory/thetrademarkfactory/content/pages/index.md

         answer: >-
           <p>It takes no less than 7 months from the date you file your
           application for your trademark to be registered in Australia.</p>
-      - question: How long does a trademark registration last?
+      - question: How long does a trademark registration last in Australia?
         answer: >-
           <p>Once registered, a trademark lasts 10 years from the filing date of
           the application.
 It can be renewed every 10 years after that provided